 - First, make your own marinade or use a store-bought one.
 Try mixing together vegetable oil, garlic, lemon juice, oregano, salt and pepper in a large bowl or large liquid-tight plastic food bag.

-Place cubed beef into the bowl or bag, and stir or toss to coat the meat evenly with the marinade.
+- Cut your meat into cubes and place them in the bowl or bag of marinade and stir or toss to coat the meat evenly.

-Marinate the beef overnight in the refrigerator.
-If using a bowl, seal it tightly.
+- Marinade the beef overnight in the refrigerator.
+If you're using a bowl, be sure to seal it tightly.

-Soak bamboo skewers in water for 30 minutes before assembling your shish kabobs.
-If you are using metal skewers, brush them with a thin layer of vegetable oil
+- Soak your bamboo skewers in water for 30 minutes before assembling your shish kabobs.
+If you're using metal skewers, brush them with a thin layer of vegetable oil.

-Adjust your oven rack so that it is approximately 5 inches from the broiler element, and set your oven to broil.
+- Adjust your oven rack so that it's approximately five inches from the broiler element and set your oven to broil.

-Remove the shish kabobs from the oven when a meat thermometer inserted into several beef cubes reads at least 145 degrees Fahrenheit
+- You'll know it's time to remove the shish kabobs from the oven when you insert a meat thermometer inserted into several beef cubes and it reads at least 145 degrees Fahrenheit.

-Rest the shish kabobs on a platter for a few minutes to allow the juices in the meat to redistribute, then serve.
+- After you've taken the shish kabobs out of the oven, let them rest on a platter for a few minutes to allow the juices in the meat to redistribute.